 Learn from experienced faculty, in a highly accredited program

-The program is guided by Pennsylvania state standards and by standards of national professional organizations.
-In 2006, the LTP in Elementary Education program earned national accreditation from the Association for Childhood Education International (ACEI), which intersects with the Middle Level program in Grades 4-6.
-Teacher candidates address professional standards in each of the curriculum areas through course projects and implement the standards in their fieldwork.
-All of the experiences in the Grades 4-8 (Middle Level) Education program reflect the themes of leadership, diversity and technology and are based on the five domains of the Leading Teacher Program.
+The Middle Level Education program is guided by Pennsylvania's state standards and by standards of national professional organizations.
+In 2006, this Leading Teacher Program earned national accreditation from the Association for Childhood Education International (ACEI), which intersects with the Middle Level program in Grades 4-6.

 Financial assistance in the form of aid, scholarships, and tuition awards are available.
 Duquesne recognizes the important roles that teachers play in our society.
 We are responding in a manner to ensure that we have teachers in the future.
 Freshman and Transfer students accepted to our School of Education will receive a 50% tuition scholarship.
 These scholarships are renewable for four years of undergraduate study as long as the student remains enrolled full-time in the School of Education.
 Students will be eligible for additional funds if they live on-campus and/or have SAT scores (Math and Evidence Based Reading and Writing) of 1250 or greater.
 The Leading Teacher Program is committed to ensuring that the best- prepared teachers are available for the classrooms of the future.
 For more information, please visit the university's financial aid page.